Skip to main content

 isLoggedInSE / loginSEapps[].upstreamLogin.isLoggedInSE / apps[].upstreamLogin.loginSEUpstream application login automation

-OIDC Provider App Lifecycle
+OIDC App Lifecycle

 These hooks are available on apps with type: oidc: